bszyman/server-admin/README.md

 # Server Admin

+>User-friendly server administration, for
+> what's left of us.

 ## About This Project

+Are you tired of PaaS startups rehashing old ideas that used to be implemented for free in the open source world?

+Maybe you just like running your own server(s)?

-We're recreating the late, the great Mac OS X
-Server Admin, and we're doing it on using modern web technologies.
-In this case, it happens to be
+We'll you're in luck because we are replicating the late, the great Mac OS X Server Admin application, and we're doing it on using modern web technologies.
-VueJS and the Semantic UI-VueJS bindings.
+In this case, it happens to be VueJS and the Semantic UI-VueJS bindings _(you're welcome)._

+I fear not many of you will care or appreciate this undertaking, and that's completely alright by me.
+Heck, not even Apple cares about Mac OS X Server anymore.
+Still yet, some of us are delusional enough to believe.

+Server Admin - server administration for
+_what's left of us._

 ## Project setup
 ```